simplonve/exo5_seo/slides.md

 The “hand” is a class. <= Abstraction here !

 Your body has two objects of the type "hand" :

+- "left hand"
-- "left hand" and "right hand"
+- "right hand"

 Functions are controlled by a set of electrical signals sent through your shoulders